RTEMS/rtems-docs/rsb/configuration.rst

 The build is for a FreeBSD host and the prefix is for user installed packages.
 In this example I cannot let the source builder perform the install because I never run the RSB with root priviledges so a build set or bset tar file is created.
-This can then be installed using root privildges.
+This can then be installed using root priviledges.

 The command also supplies the ``--trace`` option.
-The output in the log file will contian all the macros.
+The output in the log file will contain all the macros.

 Debugging
 ~~~~~~~~~